Probably all students will be distressed at some point in their academic career. For most, support and encouragement from others will suffice.

 If the person becomes belligerent, defensive or disruptive, be sure to state limits and directives clearly and concisely.
 When setting limits, offer choices and consequences to the acting-out individual.
 For example, “If you calm down, I can continue to assist you.
 If not, you will need to leave.”

 - Consider saying “It’s not my role to make that kind of decision here at the College.
 Let me locate someone who can help you.” or “It’s hard for me to understand what you are saying when you are shouting.
 Please lower your voice so that I can better help you.”

 - If the student is angry or demanding but you do not sense an immediate threat, he or she can receive assistance available on campus.
 If possible, help the student call the Health and Counseling Center at 434-544-8616 and/or the Spiritual Life Center 434.544.8348.
 They are great resources and are the appropriate referral places for most situations and students.

-- If you perceive any threat, call Lynchburg College Campus Safety and Security at 434-544-5555.
+- If you perceive any threat, call University of Lynchburg Campus Safety and Security at 434-544-5555.
 In such situations, your safety and those of others in your area are of utmost importance.
 The use of telephone “code words” or alarm buttons may be a good strategy and should be discussed and developed within your department.

 - Document the Incident: Submit a Student of Concern Report

 At LC, the Office of the Dean of Students serves as a communication hub so that information and action can be coordinated.

 The Dean can take administrative action and marshal resources to intervene to protect the student and the campus community.
 A referral to the Counseling Center is always appropriate, but be sure to also notify the Dean of Students office.

 For residential students, please contact Kristen Cooper, , Director of Residence Life, at 434.544.8320.